Solrikk/MagicXML/README.md

   <h3> <a href="https://github.com/Solrikk/MagicXML/blob/main/README.md"> English | <a href="https://github.com/Solrikk/MagicXML/blob/main/README_RU.md">Русский</a> | <a href="https://github.com/Solrikk/MagicXML/blob/main/README_GE.md"> Deutsch </a> | <a href="https://github.com/Solrikk/MagicXML/blob/main/README_JP.md"> 日本語 </a> | <a href="README_KR.md">한국어</a> | <a href="README_CN.md">中文</a> </h3>
 </div>

-**_Magic-XML_** — это современное веб-приложение, разработанное для удобного и быстрого преобразования данных из XML файлов в формат CSV. Приложение использует мощь FastAPI для обеспечения высокой производительности обработки запросов, а также применяет алгоритмы машинного обучения и обработки естественного языка для эффективного анализа и классификации текстовой информации.
-Magic-XML идеально подходит для аналитиков данных, разработчиков и всех, кто работает с большим объемом данных в формате XML и стремится к их оптимизации и упрощению анализа.
+**_Magic-XML_** — is a modern web application developed for the convenient and swift transformation of data from XML files into CSV format.
+The application leverages the power of FastAPI to ensure high performance in request processing, as well as utilizes machine learning algorithms and natural language processing for efficient analysis and classification of textual information.
+Magic-XML is ideally suited for data analysts, developers, and anyone who deals with large volumes of XML data and aims at their optimization and simplification of analysis.

-**Зависимости**
+**Dependencies**
-- `fastapi` - фреймворк для создания API с автоматической документацией.
+- `fastapi` - A framework for building APIs with automatic documentation.
-- `uvicorn` - ASGI-сервер для запуска FastAPI приложения.
+- `uvicorn` - ASGI server for running FastAPI applications.
-- `requests` - библиотека для выполнения HTTP-запросов.
+- `requests` - Library for making HTTP requests.
-- `xml.etree.ElementTree` - модуль для обработки XML.
+- `xml.etree.ElementTree` - Module for XML processing.
-- `csv` - модуль для работы с CSV-файлами.
+- `csv` - Module for working with CSV files.
-- `os` - модуль для работы с операционной системой, нужен для создания директории.
+- `os` - Module for interacting with the operating system, used for creating directories.
-- `Jinja2Templates` из инструмент для работы с шаблонами Jinja2.
+- `Jinja2Templates` from FastAPI for working with Jinja2 templates.
-- `StaticFiles` - для обслуживания статических файлов.
+- `StaticFiles` - For serving static files.
-- `BaseModel` из `pydantic` - для валидации данных.
+- `BaseModel` from `pydantic` - For data validation.
-- `FileResponse` для отправки файлов в ответах.
+- `FileResponse` for sending files in responses.
-- `spacy` - для обработки естественного языка, используется для категоризации.
+- `spacy` - For natural language processing, used for categorization.
-- `TfidfVectorizer` для векторизации текста.
+- `TfidfVectorizer` for text vectorization.
-- `cosine_similarity` для вычисления косинусного сходства.
+- `cosine_similarity` for calculating cosine similarity.
-- `re` - модуль для работы с регулярными выражениями.
+- `re` - Module for working with regular expressions.

 **Структура приложения**